huttongrabiel/Bank/README.md

     stuff : thing
 ```
 # To Do
-* Create and implement transaction count function
-* Create GNUMakefile so that we can compile with make and not the weird g++ compilation process
 * Figure out way to stop new users from inputting a username that exists but not knowing a password
 and then not being able to sign up.
 Maybe make the sign up if statement in main.cpp a function so that
 it can be called recursively whenever we run across a username/password combination that does not match
-* Fix bug where "Login Successful!" is printed to the screen twice when a user signs in
-* Test makefile with changes to cpp files

 # Libraries
 * yaml-cpp: [https://github.com/jbeder/yaml-cpp]